politools/airflow-system-tests/README.md

 Files that allows to run [Apache Airflow](https://github.com/apache/) system tests.
 They are executed in **Google Cloud Build** by [Airflow Breeze](https://github.com/apache/airflow/blob/master/BREEZE.rst).

+## Airflow Breeze Config

 **WARNING**

 Running tests is dependent on `airflow-breeze-config` project repository.

+It should be available at `https://source.developers.google.com/p/"${PROJECT_ID}"/r/airflow-breeze-config` address.

+If script `configure_gcb.sh` exists in the `airflow-breeze-config` repository will be executed.
+It may be used to customize `init.sh` and install additional tools (e.g. `gcloud` command line tool).

 This repository contains:

- - customized `init.sh` which sets all necessary environment
+ - customized `init.sh` which sets all necessary environment variables
- - encrypted service accounts credentials which are decrypted by executing `decrypt_all.sh` script.
+ - encrypted service accounts credentials which may be decrypted by executing `decrypt_all.sh` script.
    (see: [`github.com/apache/tests/providers/google/cloud/utils/gcp_authenticator.py`](https://github.com/apache/airflow/blob/6d6588fe2b8bb5fa33e930646d963df3e0530f23/tests/providers/google/cloud/utils/gcp_authenticator.py))

 ## Run Breeze in Google Cloud Build